-While it is not yet November, here we are already dealing with our first ice storm warning of the year.
+While it is not yet November, here we are already dealing with our first (of possibly many) ice storms of the year.
 Although it is currently fall and ice storms could devastating in the short term for driving, as well as for outdoor plants and shrubs, the good news is that its effects will be short-term given weather temps in the fall typically do not stay low for long in Oklahoma.
 In fact, within a few days, temps should be back up to the low 50s and 60s in our state.
 Even still, we thought it might be a good time to go over safety tips for Ice and snow since there is no doubt it will prove useful information as we progress from fall into the winter months.

 Ice storms can bring down trees and power lines, causing power outages and creating electrical dangers.
 OKC Auto Works wants everyone to know how to stay safe and warm after ice storms.
 If you must venture outside, be alert to the possibility of electrical risks.
 You should avoid any downed power lines and be alert to the possibility that tree limbs or debris may hide an electrical hazard.
 You should treat all power lines as though they are live and dangerous, as well as everything near the powerlines.

 Staying warm can be problematic when the power it out.
 You may want to consider staying elsewhere until your power can be restored, this is especially the case if you have young children or elderly folks living with you.
 If you choose to say home, there are ways to stay warm, which we will discuss later in the article.
 If you have a generator, only use it if you know how to operate it properly without hurting yourself or others.
 Remember, too, that after an outage, power can return in spikes so keep your electronics safe by unplugging them.
-Also, leave a light on so that you know when power has returned so that you can plus your appliances and equipment back in at that time.
+Also, leave a light on so that you know when power has returned so that you can plug your appliances and equipment back in at that time.

 How to stay warm

 Stay inside and dress in warm, wear layered clothing.
 Close off all unnecessary rooms so you have less area to worry about keeping warm.
 When using an alternative heat source, follow operating instructions, use fire safeguards and be sure to properly ventilate so as not to cause a fire or other issues.
-Don’t rely on gas stoves, charcoal grills or other open-flame heat sources.
+Don’t rely on gas stoves, charcoal grills, or other open-flame heat sources.
 Deadly carbon monoxide gas – which is odorless and invisible – may build up in your home.

 Don’t take risks on the road or in your home